-Each page of your website will have a different goal, or their will be multiple pages with the same goal.
-A page does not have more than one goal, or one single focus.
+Each page of your website will have a different goal, or there will be multiple pages with the same goal.
+A page does not have more than one goal or one single focus.
 For example, one page may be designed to promote your opt-in offer.
 In addition to your call to action, there are other things you can do like move to the previous page or move to a new page.
 The goal of that page is to persuade the visitor to opt-in, although they may do other things.

 Reviewing your website's goals: The 3 step process